Should I Get a Heat Pump? Your 2025 Guide

-What is a Heat Pump?
+First, What is an Air Source Heat Pump?

 A heat pump takes air from outside of your home using a fan.
 This air then comes into contact with a refrigerant liquid with an incredibly low boiling point, meaning it can be heated by air that may not seem hot at all to us.

 Why Install a Heat Pump?
+The Key Benefits

 This, and the fact that heat pumps are very efficient (400% versus around 90% in the case of conventional boilers), means they can shrink the carbon footprint of your home significantly.

 Recent increases to the government’s £450 million pound boiler upgrade scheme mean you can shave up to £7,500 off of the cost of your heat pump and installation.
-That’s provided your home isn’t a new build or social housing and has a valid energy performance certificate with no outstanding recommendations.
+That’s provided your home isn’t a new build or social housing, and has a valid energy performance certificate with no outstanding recommendations.

 On top of all this, you’ll enjoy 0% VAT on installation, reducing the cost further.
+It’s fair to say that heat pumps are not just a phase!

 Certain types of heat pumps can be tougher to install than boilers.
 This is the case with ground source heat pumps, which require large amounts of pipework to be laid in the ground.
 Air source heat pumps, on the other hand, are much easier to install - similar to boilers.